 Graph-aware agents follow links into deeper sections.
 They navigate the knowledge structure and read only what they need.

-Full traversal with micropayments and citations.
-The agent reads deeply, cites every source, and the creator gets paid.
+Full traversal with citations, rich metadata, and optional marketplace features layered on top.
+The agent reads deeply, cites every source, and publishers can monetize if they choose.

 The entire format is built on things that already exist: Markdown, HTTP, and JSON.
 No new protocols to learn.